Great0S/Ulusoyspor-SC/README.md

-# 🏪 Ulusoyspor Shoe Scraper & E-commerce Integration
+# 🏪 Shoe Retailer to Ecwid Bridge

-A comprehensive **Turkish shoe product scraper** and **e-commerce automation system** that extracts product data from [Ulusoyspor.com](https://www.ulusoyspor.com) and automatically creates multilingual product listings in Ecwid e-commerce platform.
+A comprehensive **Turkish shoe product scraper** and **e-commerce automation system** that extracts product data from Turkish wholesale shoe retailers and automatically creates multilingual product listings in Ecwid e-commerce platform.

 ## 📋 Table of Contents